Inedo/inedo-docs/Content/proget/administration-security/proget-security-export-and-import-tasks-permissions-and-restrictions.md

 ## Export Tasks, Permissions, and Restrictions

 You can export all the tasks and permissions of your instance as a JSON file.
 This includes the tasks, their attributes, user and group permissions, and user and group restrictions.
-After exporting, you can easily edit the file (add or remove tasks, attributes, permissions and restrictions ) and import it.
+After exporting, you can easily edit the file (add or remove tasks, attributes, permissions and restrictions) and import it.

-To export your tasks, navigate to _Administration  > Users & Tasks  > Tasks_ and click the "Export" button below the task table.
+To export your tasks, navigate to "Administration Overview" > "Manage Security" > "Tasks/Permissions" and select "Export Tasks" from the Test Privileges dropdown menu.

 ![export-tasks](/resources/docs/export-tasks.png){height="" width="50%"}